Exploring the Limits of Motivation, Engagement, and Rewards in the Workplace

 Human Needs VS. Total Rewards, Source: The Manager’s Guide to Rewards, Doug Jensen, Tom McMullen, Mel Stark, Hay Group

-In January 2002, I started a job with a global manufacturer.
-The pay was better than I had earned over the previous two years, and the MD I was going to report to seemed very nice during the interview.
-I was going to take over a secretarial role from an individual who was moving into an HR role.
-I was excited; on my first day, she asked me to wait until she could finish a few things before starting the handover.
-I waited for about 45 minutes.
-Sat at an empty desk facing a wall.
-I then just took my bag and left.
-I had no other options at the time and had only 20AED in my pocket.
-I had no idea how I would pay my rent or water and electricity bills.
-I didn’t want to ask my family for money because I wanted to prove that I could support myself.
-Till today I don’t know why it seemed logical to me to walk away because it wasn’t an action based on logic.
-She called me 10 minutes later, apologizing and asking me to return; I said I didn’t think the job was right for me.
+On my first day, however, the person handing over the role asked me to wait while she finished a few tasks.
+I waited for about 45 minutes, sitting at an empty desk facing a wall.
+Suddenly, without a clear reason, I took my bag and left.
+At the time, I had no other job options and only 20 AED in my pocket.
+I had no idea how I would pay my rent or utilities.
+Asking my family for money wasn’t an option because I wanted to prove that I could support myself.
+Even today, I can’t fully explain why I left, it certainly wasn’t based on logic.
+Ten minutes later, she called, apologized, and asked me to return.
+I told her I didn’t feel the job was right for me.

 In his book DriveDaniel H. Pink writes about the findings of some researchers like Teresa Amabile, who found that the type of work that involves solving novel problems or creating something new is significantly driven or motivated intrinsically – “Harlow’s third drive.”
-Harry F. Harlow, his two-week experiment on learning using eight rhesus monkeys, presented a novel theory in 1949, which led him to a third drive that powered behavior other than the biological or reward and punishment; it was the performance of the task itself.
+Harry F. Harlow‘s, two-week experiment on learning using eight rhesus monkeys presented a novel theory in 1949, which led him to a third drive that powered behavior other than the biological or reward and punishment; it was the performance of the task itself.
 Daniel H. Pink also highlights an approach to motivation that focuses on autonomy, mastery, and purpose (the desire to be of service to others).
 Tony Robbins says there are 6 Human Needs that drive us:

 1. Certainty 2.
 Variety 3.
 Significance 4.
 Connection/Love 5.
 Growth 6.
 Contribution.

-· I offer my best effort, skills, and knowledge in every situation regardless of the working environment.
+· “I offer my best effort, skills, and knowledge in every situation regardless of the working environment.”

-· I am supportive, and it makes me happy.
-I don’t care if anybody notices.
+· “I am supportive, and it makes me happy.
+I don’t care if anybody notices.”

-· I will never compromise my quality of work regardless of whether the organization demands much less of me or how I’m treated.
+· “I will never compromise the quality of my work, even if the organization expects much less from me or treats me poorly.”

 Are Motivation, Engagement and Rewards Enough?